HOKA vs Asics in 2025: Which Running Shoe Will You Choose?

 5. Price and Value

-• Hoka: Generally on the higher end, but offers advanced cushioning technology.
+• HOKA: Generally on the higher end, but offers advanced cushioning technology.

 • Asics: More budget-friendly options available, with high-quality shoes at varying price points.

-Best for High-Tech Cushioning: Hoka
+Best for High-Tech Cushioning: HOKA

 Best for Budget Options: Asics